artifacthealth/grunt-tsreflect/README.md

 Do not emit private class member declarations.

-#### typePrivates
+#### removeTypesOnPrivates
 Type: `Boolean`
 Default value: `false`

-Emit type information, if accessible, for private class members.
+Do not emit type information for private class members.

-By default, private class members are emitted.
-However, type information (such as parameter types or field types) are not emitted.
-Additionally, if a method is overloaded, only the first overload is emitted.
-Enabling this optional will emit full declarations for private class members (including all overloads) as long as the type of the member is accessible from outside of the module that contains the class.
+By default, full declarations for private class members (including all overloads) are emitted as long as the type of the member is accessible from outside of the module that contains the class.
 If the type of the member is not accessible, the type information will be silently excluded.

+#### libPath
+Type: `String`

+Path to the lib.d.json file relative to compiler javascript source.

+#### ignoreAnnotation
+Type: `[annotationName: String]: Boolean`

+Controls whether or not annotations with a given name are ignored.

+By default all default JsDoc annotations are ignored when generating declaration files.
+The ignoreAnnotations option can be used to include an annotation that is ignored by default, or to ignore additional annotations.
+Please see examples below for more information.

 ### Usage Examples